jgrecoarroyo/cmed/README.md

-#### webpack
+#### webpack.config.js

 used for:

-1. Bundle all js files into one.
+1. Bundle all js files into one ('all.js')
-2. Bundle all css/scss files into one
+2. Bundle all css/scss files into one ('all.css')
 3. Create index.html from an EJS template
+4. Run a developer server using browser-synch

 ##### How?